WodenWang820118/vuejs-fireblog/note.md

   - select `dist` as the target folder to deploy.
 - `npm run build`  -> bundle the project into the `dist` folder.
 - `npx firebase deploy`

+## Testing
+- using `vue-jest`, `unit-jest`
+- use `npm run test:unit --verbose -- --watchAll` to keep watching the testing changes.
+- how to deal with the components that use store, which is not recognized by the testing?